Mission Statement, Philosophies, Objectives, Time Commitments, Alumni success, and Monetary Commitments

 Tuesdays/Thursdays 5th-8th Grade 6:30-7:45**********

-Meets will be on Sundays beginning December 9.
+Meets will be on Sundays beginning in December.
 There will be 8 tournaments they can participate in and then a finals tournament at the end of February.

 There will be some breaks from tournaments over FCPS fall and winter holidays.
 We will follow the FCPS schedule most weeks.
 There will be optional practices over the FCPS winter holidays which will be emailed out once we are in season.

 Tournament competition times will be staggered by age group.
 Last year's were:

 5-6 weigh in 12:30-1 compete 3 matches

 Eligibility Open to: Boys & Girls

 Meet locations will vary all over Northern Virginia and the schedule will be posted and communicated with you once it is approved and finalized by the league in the fall.
 Meets have ranged from Loudon County, primarily across Fairfax County, and as far south as Northern Stafford County.
 Normal meets are designed to match up athletes based on age, weight, and experience to allow them to compete in at least three individual matches and hone their skills.
 The Regional is designed as a competitive full scale tournament in which athletes will compete to earn a medal and placement against other competitors.

 Season-end Finale Tournament Requirements: